dr-harper/Glyn-Court-Work/README.md

 ## Work Complete

-- A Village Inheritance: a book written about the family history and home in Washford
+- A Village Inheritance: a book written about the family history and home in Washford: [A Village Inheritance/build/A Village Inheritance.pdf](A Village Inheritance/build/A Village Inheritance.pdf)
 - The Brendan Enterprise: A short piece of work about the Mineral Line in West Somerset